duyet/blog/content/posts/2016/2016-06-18-javascript-weekly-5.md

 ## [The Why, What, and How of Practicing TDD in JavaScript](http://saveto.co/7GHot1) ##
 JAMES SINCLAIR
-“Test Driven Development is one weird trick that will change the way you code forever (in a good way).”
+"Test Driven Development is one weird trick that will change the way you code forever (in a good way)."

 ## [A Gentle Explanation of the 'this' Keyword](http://saveto.co/NlUkeG) ##
 DMITRI PAVLUTIN